bemyae/Alibili/README.md

 A Bilibili client by tvOS

 It's just a prototype client app which needs code cleanup, refactoring and maybe redesign of UI.
-Currently, the gallery can only shows the video contents(time line) of the uploader you followed
+Currently, the gallery can only shows the video contents(time line) of your subscriptions

 ![Demo](https://raw.githubusercontent.com/sauvignon1989/Alibili/develop/demo.gif "Demo Screenshot")